Quick Find: Search for:

 Professional applications need to include error handling to trap unexpected errors.
 By using a consistent error handler, you can make sure that when crashes occur, the user is properly informed and your program exits gracefully.
 Basic error handling just hides the default behavior and exits the program.
 Advanced error handling can include all sorts of features such as saving information about the cause of the error and the environment at the time, attempts to address the problem, and information for the user on what they need to do next.

 Before you can use error handling, you need to understand the Error Trapping setting.
-Visual Basic/VBA lets you to determine how it should behave when errors are encountered.
-From the IDE, look under the Tools Options setting.
+VB6/VBA lets you to determine how it should behave when errors are encountered.
+From the module editor (IDE), look under the Tools Options setting.

 Make sure error trapping is not set to “Break On All Errors”.
 That setting will cause your code to stop on every error, even errors you are properly handling with “On Error Resume Next”.